FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-05-26-DNA-RNA-ENCORE-Bermuda-Priming-2.md

 - I eluted RNA samples in 80ul and DNA samples in 80ul.

 **Qubit Results**
-I used Broad range RNA Qubit Protocol inked above.
-I will check the DNA samples after finishing with all extractions (for all samples).
+I used Broad range RNA Qubit Protocol linked above.
+DNA samples will be measured after finishing with all extractions (for all samples).
 RNA samples were read twice, standard only read once.
 - Standard 1: 437.26
 - Standard 2: 7967.46